 How is Project Homekey funded?

 The County of Mendocino received grant funding from the State of California for the majority of the purchase price of the building.
-Funding for renovation is being provided through CARES Act funds, One-Time Housing Funds for Whole Person Care program, Homeless Emergency Assistance Program grant funding, and additional small grants with a focus on housing and homelessness.
+Funding for renovation is provided through CARES Act funds, One-Time Housing Funds for Whole Person Care program, Homeless Emergency Assistance Program grant funding, and additional small grants with a focus on housing and homelessness.

 This project was deliberately designed to provide housing to those individuals and families who are already eligible for subsidized housing through government programs.